Carla Rees’ Flute workshop

 Pawo’s Peak is a 7 min solo work for the microtonal ‘Kingma System’ alto flute, written for a learning project created by flautist, tutor and Programme Leader for Music at the OCA, Carla Lees.

 Carla Rees helped in the supervision, advice and correction of the composition and scoring and also performed the piece which was recorded on January 27th, 2020 at the studios of the UCA at Farnham.

 I had much help from Carla when it comes to the score, which went through many many re-writes.
-Carla’s edit is attached below.
+After the project Carla sent me an edit of the score to illustrate an accurate version of the notation.
+My Sibelius software skills have improved greatly since the project so I have cleaned up the notation and reformatted the page layout.
+The reformatted version of Carla’s edit is attached below.

 The composition’s structure is based around the story of a 2019 Tibetan mountain hike, with some additional fictional imagery on my part.

 The slow tempo of the piece is intended to match the slow pace of the lengthy and steady 6-day walk.
 The rhythms and asymmetrical accents are intended to highlight the way a normal person would walk unevenly rather than marching; sometimes lurching, sometimes skipping, speeding up and slowing down randomly to catch their breath.

 The key clicks illustrate the crossing of a deep mountain stream, skipping from one steppingstone to the next.

 The path up to the mountain peak winds along a very gradual incline passing two plateaus on its way.
 On the first plateau there is a herdsman looking after his yak herd and on the second we meet a bird of prey hunter playing, sometimes yodelling the call for his bird to return to him.
 The plateau melodies are supposed to mimic these herdsmen/hunter calls, sometimes playing the entire phrase, sometimes starting the melody on a different note of the sequence.